 The presence of functional tasks of each element are not duplicated;

-The energy of the system, due to which it operates;
+The energy of the system due to which it operates;

-Manageability and self-governance;
+Controllability and self-governance;

-Relations with the external environment;
+Connections with the external environment;

 The system as an integrity has properties that are different from the properties of its elements.